It’s tough keeping track of all of your money and investing accounts.

 Ever try to keep track of multiple investment accounts?
 It can be a pain following what funds are in each account to make sure you don’t over-allocate in any one sector.
 With Personal Capital you have all of your accounts under one umbrella so it’s easier to manage.

 The low management fees, and absence of transaction fees, aren’t hard to take either.
-The single fee enables you to better project what impact fees will truly have on your long-term investing results.
+The single fee for their wealth management services enables you to better project what impact fees will truly have on your long-term investing results.
 You also aren’t getting hit with a barrage of trading fees every time you make a trade.

 The company has no ties to large investing firms that may lead to pushing the sale of certain investment products that may not be the best for your portfolio.
 The investment advisers are not compensated differently based on your holdings.
 That allows for true objectivity in a way that doesn’t always happen with investment management companies.

-Personal capital is worth checking out, especially if you move into the intermediate investor range of $100,000 and up.
+Personal Capital’s wealth management is worth checking out, especially if you move into the intermediate investor range of $100,000 and up.
 This is where investing, and finances in general, often start to get complicated and unnecessary fees begin piling up.
-That you can see all of your accounts in one place is a huge benefit in trying to manage your money and investments.